jelurida-dev/app-ledger-ardor-main/README.md

 ### CI using Github Actions

-The project uses Github Actions to run the Clang static analyzer and the unit tests on each commit and pull request.

-The CI is configured on the `.github/workflows/ci-workflow.yml` with inspiration from the [`app-boilerplate`](https://github.com/LedgerHQ/app-boilerplate) and the [`app-xrp`](https://github.com/LedgerHQ/app-xrp).
+The project uses Github Actions, mostly calling Ledger's reusable workflows from [ledger-app-workflows](https://github.com/LedgerHQ/ledger-app-workflows) (as does the reference [`app-boilerplate`](https://github.com/LedgerHQ/app-boilerplate)):

+- `guidelines_enforcer.yml` — mandatory for the app to be deployable on the Ledger app store (icons, Makefile compliance, app-load-params, static analyzer, ...)
+- `build_and_functional_tests.yml` — builds all devices and runs the Ragger functional tests (plus the E2E suite)
+- `coding_style_checks.yml` — clang-format check (uses the clang-format version shipped in the current builder image)
+- `codeql_checks.yml` — CodeQL security analysis

 ### More Code Design